-Kibale National Park is the primate capital of the world with 13 species that include chimpanzees, Monkeys, Uganda Mangabeys, Baboons and so forth.
-This park is commonly known for chimpanzee trekking and home to over 1000 individuals that are further divided in families.
-The park in the north (Sabitoli) shares a border with Qeen Elizabath National park (Ishasha) sharing a wildlife migration corridor in both parks.
-This has further increased on the attractions found in the park.
+The park in the north (Sabitoli) shares a border with Queen Elizabeth National park (Ishasha) sharing a wildlife migration corridor in both parks.
+This has further increased the attractions found in the park.

-What to do or Attractions in Kibale National Park
+What to do or Attractions in Kibale Forest National Park

-The tropical climate in Kibale National Park has blessed it with quiet a number of attractions from wildlife to river line forest that are all found in one place.
+The tropical climate in Kibale Forest National Park has blessed it with quite a number of attractions from wildlife to river line forest that is all found in one place.

 - Wildlife highlights